praetorian-inc/praetorian-cli/README.md

 pip install praetorian-cli
 ```

-## Signing up
+## Signing up and configuration

 1. Register for an account for [Chariot](http://preview.chariot.praetorian.com) using the instructions
    in [our documentation](https://docs.praetorian.com/hc/en-us/articles/25784233986587-Account-Setup-and-Initial-Seeding).
-2. Download the keychain file using [this link](https://preview.chariot.praetorian.com/keychain.ini).
-3. Place the keychain file at ``~/.praetorian/keychain.ini``.
-4. Add your username and password to the keychain file.
-Your file should read like this:
+2. Run `praetorian configure` and follow the prompts.
+3. It generates `~/.praetorian/keychain.ini` that reads similarly as follows:

 ```
 [United States]